> hypequery

 CLICKHOUSE_PASSWORD=super-secret

-Generate schema types
+3. Generate schema types

 npx hypequery generate --output analytics/schema.ts

-Re-run this command anytime your database schema changes to keep types in sync.
+Re-run this anytime your ClickHouse schema changes.

-Create the database client
+4. Create the typed client

 import 'dotenv/config';